Human-vehicle Cooperative Visual Perception for Autonomous Driving under Complex Road and Traffic Scenarios: Introduction

+With the rapid development of autonomous vehicles(AVs), human-vehicle cooperative driving has become the critical technology.
+On the one hand, it could improve driving safety and efficiency in urgent and risky situations, such as distraction or incorrect operations of drivers\cite{ref1}\cite{ref2}\cite{ref3}.
+On the other hand, AVs could assist completing accurate vehicle control and reduce the workload of human drivers \cite{ref4}\cite{ref5}\cite{ref6}.

-Existing studies pay more attention to automatic engineering and drivers’ behaviors.
+Existing studies pay more attention to automatic engineering and drivers’ behaviors\cite{ref1}\cite{ref2}.
 In the field of automatic engineering, there are several traditional solutions to assist manual driving from the vehicle perspective.
-For example, Gazit set an autonomous-mode steering wheel and send a signal to drivers to switch to manual mode\cite{ref7}.
-In addition, Li proposed a switched cooperative driving model in a cyber-physical perspective to minimize the impact of the transitions between automated and manual driving on traffic operations\cite{ref8}.
+For example, Gazit set an autonomous-mode steering wheel and sent a signal to drivers to switch to manual mode\cite{ref9}.
+In addition, Li proposed a switched cooperative driving model from a cyber-physical perspective to minimize the impact of the transitions between automated and manual driving on traffic operations\cite{ref10}.

-On the other hand, drivers’ behaviors play an important role in traffic safety.
-An increasing number of researchers utilize visual, auditory, tactile, and other models to stimulate drivers in the automated mode\cite{ref9}\cite{ref10}\cite{ref11}.
-Spence studied tactile and multisensory spatial warning signals on distracted drivers performs better than a simple sensory\cite{ref12}.
+In addition, drivers’ behaviors play an important role in traffic safety.
+An increasing number of researchers utilize visual, auditory, tactile, and other models to stimulate drivers in the automated mode\cite{ref11}\cite{ref12}\cite{ref13}.
+Spence studied tactile and multi-sensory spatial warning signals on distracted drivers performs better than a simple sensory\cite{ref14}.

-In this paper, we use the attentional mechanism as the basis.
-We refine the advantages of studies on drivers’ behaviors and pay attention to human-vehicle cooperative visual perception.
+However, existing research seldom studies human-vehicle cooperative driving in the visual perception field.
+Besides, endless changes occur in the complex road and traffic scenarios, such as complex infrastructures, mixed traffic flow, etc. They bring great challenges to the cooperative system, especially the reliability of visual perception\cite{ref7}.
+Without accurate detection, the system could hardly make proper decisions and control strategies\cite{ref8}.
+Thus, accurate and efficient visual perception is essential to the safety of human-vehicle cooperative driving.